All Episodes

 I think it is for the most part, although I can name probably four or five that are still very good.

-How do you how do you how do you write that story?
+How do you write that story?

 I don't think they do.

-You know, one of the th like I've always enjoyed confrontation and debate and just having a conversation back and forth, and I love when somebody says, you know, uh, what do you think about this?
+You know, one of the things, like I've always enjoyed confrontation and debate and just having a conversation back and forth.

 Well, change my mind.

-What why do you think that?
+Why do you think that?

-What's your where are you getting your information from, right?
+What's your, where are you getting your information from, right?

 Not a lot anymore.